CRAFTY-ABM/CRAFTY_Documentation/README.md

-# CRAFTY_Documentation
-The elaborated documentation imported from the previous Confluence wiki (https://www.wiki.ed.ac.uk/display/CRAFTY)

 Welcome to the documentation for the CRAFTY agent-based modelling (ABM) framework.
-Here you can find instructions for installing and using CRAFTY, descriptions and details of the framework, and example applications.
+In the [wiki](../wiki), you can find instructions for installing and using CRAFTY, descriptions and details of the framework, and example applications.

 CRAFTY is a large-scale ABM of land use change.
 It has been designed to allow efficient but powerful simulation of a wide range of land uses and